apnadkarni/twapi/twapi/doc/announce.md

-# Tcl Windows API (TWAPI) 4.3
+# Tcl Windows API (TWAPI) 4.4

-This is the release version of TWAPI 4.3.
+This is the release version of TWAPI 4.4.

   * Project home page is at https://twapi.sourceforge.net
-  * V4.3 documentation is at https://twapi.magicsplat.com/v4.3
+  * V4.4 documentation is at https://twapi.magicsplat.com/v4.4

 ## Supported platforms

-TWAPI 4.3 requires
+TWAPI 4.4 requires

   * Windows XP (32-bit only) or later (32- or 64- bit)
   * Tcl 8.6 (32- or 64-bit) (NOTE: Tcl 8.5 is no longer supported)

-## Changes since 4.2
+## Changes since 4.3

-Changes in this release are enhancements in the `crypto`, `com` and `tls` modules.

-Tcl 8.5 support has been dropped.
+Primary change is the addition of the registry module.

 For a complete list, including INCOMPATIBLE CHANGES, see https://twapi.magicsplat.com/v4.3/versionhistory.html